-Farai Chirimumimba is a freelance journalist specialising on writing on democracy, gender and peacebuilding.
-He has written for Democracy Chronicles based in New York, United States.
-In addition, Farai is the curator of @AfricaElects a Twitter handle that provides latest news of interest about elections in Africa.
+Farai Chirimumimba is a freelance journalist specialising on writing on democracy,elections, gender and peacebuilding.
+He writes for Democracy Chronicles based in New York, United States and Spiked Online Media in Zimbabwe.

 This year marks 38 years of ZANU-PF rule.
 What has the party achieved for the country?
 Where is the country going?
 All this questions are answered as we approached 100 days of the new political dispensation.